rjayroach/prepd.orig/README.md

 ## Connect to the Project VM

+1. Start the VM

-Start the VM.
-The first time the machine is booted it will take several minutes to configure tooling, etc.
+Note that the first time the machine is booted it will take several minutes to configure tooling, etc.

 ```bash
 cd awesome-project
 vagrant up
 ```

-Connect to the VM.
+2. Connect to the VM

 Before connecting, ensure you have loaded your ssh key into ssh agent so that you can access git repostories from inside the VM
 The VM will have a unique hostname following this nomenclature: node0.project-name.organization-name.local